You feel it: the urgency of the climate crisis growing every day!

 The Compost Chronicles: Colgate University

-Tucked away in a rural village in upstate New York is a private liberal arts college with a storied past, mysterious lore about the number 13, and loyal alumni that include famous names like journalist Chris Hedges, Ben Cohen of Ben & Jerry’s, and political journalist Gloria Borger.
+Nestled in a rural village in upstate New York, Colgate University is a private liberal arts college steeped in history, lore, and a community of accomplished alumni, including journalist Chris Hedges, Ben Cohen of Ben & Jerry’s, and political journalist Gloria Borger.
+Despite its storied past, Colgate is also a forward-thinking institution embracing sustainability in a big way.

 A sign in the Colgate University dining hall celebrating Colgate’s commitment to composting and reducing food waste.